apt-007/AutorizePro/README_en.md

 	1. Open Burp Suite.
 	2. Navigate to Extender -> Options.
 	3. In the Python Environment section, click Select File.
-	4. Choose the Jython standalone JAR file you just downloaded (tested with version 2.7.3).
+	4. Choose the Jython standalone JAR file you just downloaded (This project tests the env is: jython 2.7.3, java1.8, burp suite 2024.9).

 ### 3️⃣ Install the AutorizePro Plugin
 	1. Download the plugin to your local machine.